knkrn5/Programming-Concepts/java/oopsinjava.md

 > ### Private Constructor in java⬇️

-- Java has true built-in Private constructor
+- Java has true built-in Private constructor.
 - so when we make the private construction, we left with two appraoch: -

 1. **Singleton Pattern: -**